minio/warp/README.md

 It is possible to coordinate several warp instances automatically.
 This can be useful for testing performance of a cluster from several clients at once.

-For reliable benchmarks clients should have synchronized clocks.
+For reliable benchmarks, clients should have synchronized clocks.
-Warp check whether clocks are within one second of the server, but optimally clocks should be synchronized with [NTP](http://www.ntp.org/) or a similar service.
+Warp checks whether clocks are within one second of the server, but ideally, clocks should be synchronized with [NTP](http://www.ntp.org/) or a similar service.

 ## client setup